sungchun12/demotron/README.md

 # demotron

-demotron is built for me to learn if this is how I best want to solve problems as a Solutions Architect for devtool demos and teaching.
+demotron is built for how I best want to solve problems as a Solutions Architect for dev tools: demos and teaching.

 I make many tweaks to the same motions when I demo live and when I teach people how to do something through simulations that reflect realistic problems worth solving.
 This is annoying and error prone, and forces me to do a lot of copy/paste and sanity checks before I do anything.